idea-iitd/greed/README.md

-# NeuroSED: Learning Subgraph Similarity via Graph Neural Networks
+# GREED: A Neural Framework for Learning Graph Distance Functions

-This repository contains the official reference implementation for the paper "NeuroSED: Learning Subgraph Similarity via Graph Neural Networks". `neuro` contains our implementation of the neural models presented in the paper along with supporting code for experiments. `pyged` contains our python wrapper over [GEDLIB](https://github.com/dbblumenthal/gedlib), which can be used to compute SED/GED values and graph alignments using non-neural techniques.
+This repository contains the official reference implementation for the paper ["GREED: A Neural Framework for Learning Graph Distance Functions"](https://arxiv.org/abs/2112.13143) accepted at NeurIPS 2022. `neuro` contains our implementation of the neural models presented in the paper along with supporting code for experiments. `pyged` contains our python wrapper over [GEDLIB](https://github.com/dbblumenthal/gedlib), which can be used to compute SED/GED values and graph alignments using non-neural techniques.

 ## Data

-The data and pre-trained models can be downloaded from this [Google Drive link](https://drive.google.com/file/d/11cCqmr0WEqfSoxubxvbIP4APBGTAwHrf/view?usp=sharing).
+The data and trained models can be downloaded from this [Google Drive link](https://drive.google.com/file/d/1bRf6isnbfIrDc7V8xStlwEFX1ZtIMBEB/view?usp=sharing).
 Please see the README contained therein for further details.

 ## Experiments

-The Jupyter notebooks for the experiments in the paper can be found at the sister repository [NeuroSED-Expts](https://github.com/rishabh-ranjan/NeuroSED-Expts).
+The Jupyter notebooks for the experiments in the paper can be found at the sister repository [greed-expts](https://github.com/rishabh-ranjan/greed-expts).

 ## Installation